Skip to main content

 Debugging and Monitoring

-If your webhook endpoint is unreachable, returns a non-2xx status code, or times out, the transaction will be automatically handled based on your fallbackBehavior.
+If your webhook endpoint is unreachable, returns a non-2xx status code, returns an invalid response body, or times out, the transaction will be automatically handled based on your webhook config’s fallbackBehavior:

-• default: Your transaction will continue to go through our authorization flow, and will be treated as if you approved it.
+• default: Your transaction will continue to go through our authorization flow (balance and limit checks still apply), and will be treated as if you approved it.

 • reject: Your transaction will be declined.